btg-mobile/mobile-challenge/README.md

 ### Unit-Testing the logic

-The objective here is not give full code coverage, which would be time-consuming, but only exemplify how we structure the unit tests and mocks to work with the interactors.
+The objective here is not to give full code coverage, which would be time-consuming, but only exemplify how we structure the unit tests and mocks to work with the interactors.
-Inside the test project we can find those examples.
+Inside the test project, we can find those examples.
 The purpose is to call some methods in the interactors and test their behaviors in terms of processed data or their outputs to other mocked units.
-We can apply this kind of test in pratically all the app structure given the app is very decoupled and our methods do just few things in their given scope.
+We can apply this kind of test in practically all the app structures, given the app is very decoupled and our methods do just a few things in their given scope.

 ![project structure image](pictures/tests.png)

 ## How the app works

-Basically the app presents the user two buttons for selecting the original and target currencies, a field for entering the original ammount to be converted, and a larg "Convert" button.
+Basically the app presents the user two buttons for selecting the original and target currencies, a field for entering the original amount to be converted, and a large "Convert" button.
-When the user fulfills the fields and tap on "Convert", the converted value appears in the screen with in highlight.
+When the user fulfills the fields and tap on "Convert", the converted value appears on the screen within highlight.

 ### The home screen (ConverterActivity)